RennanJSM/RennanJSM/README.md

- ## Hi there! 👋 I'm Rennan Miranda,
+ ## Hi there! 👋 I'm Rennan Miranda, a 22-year-old developer.
 Be welcome to my GitHub profile!
 I'm thrilled to have you here.
 Let me introduce myself:

 ## About Me